When it comes to job satisfaction employees consider company culture to be more important than salary, according to a study by Glassdoor.

 How healthy is your workplace culture?
 Is your team as motivated, collaborative, and engaged as it could be?

 To identify what improvements need to be made to your company culture you must assess the current state of things.
+Take our free survey for an accurate assessment of your people and culture practices.

 In the thick of it, you might not be able to see the wood for the trees.
 Therefore, you may get more value out of this exercise by bringing in an expert pair of eyes to assess it.